leocavalcante/siler/docs/graphql/README.md

 $ composer require webonyx/graphql-php
 ```

-Now let's define your Schema.
+Now let's define our Schema.
 We're going to use a chat-like domain:

 ###### schema.graphql